 “This case is now dropped.
 You are RELEASED.”

 Even now I can’t describe the relief I felt in that moment.
 Like every hearing before then, the gavel went down in a matter of just five minutes, but that time it finally went down in my favor.

-After the verdict when they escorted me from the courtroom to head back to the halls, I never felt so much joy to have my hands cuffed and linked into the herd of chains with the other releases for that day.
+After the verdict, when they escorted me from the courtroom to head back to the halls, I never felt so much joy to have my hands cuffed and linked into the herd of chains with the other releases for the day.

-In the afternoon when they finally unlocked the cuffs and returned me my clothes, I prepared to run out of the place to meet my mom before the guards at the door could even finish uttering the lease in “Release”.
-The process took a few hours, but by then a few hours were time we had.
-Josh and I both spent a total of ninety days at Central for the accusations levied against us and dodged a two-year bullet.
+In the afternoon, when they finally unlocked the cuffs and returned me my clothes from three months prior, I prepared to run out of the place to meet mom outside before the guards at the door could even finish uttering the “lease” in “Release”.
+The process took a few hours, but by then, a few hours were time that we had.
+Josh and I spent a total of ninety days each at Central for the false accusations against us.
+But it was still better than the two-year bullet.

 When the doors out of the compound finally opened up, I promised myself it was the first and last time I’d go through them.
 I felt for Connor and Josh and everyone I’d come to know throughout my time there, but I couldn’t deny myself what I felt: finished was finished.
 A few months later when I learned that Josh landed in L.A.
 County jail for a separate round of charges, I didn’t blink.
 I let him and the whole crew go as I strived to turn over a new leaf for myself back on the outs.

-But even after walking away, nearly ten years later the days at Central are still lodged into my memory.
-I’ve got little idea where any of the KL unit stands today, but I’m hopeful that somehow along the way, they all caught a break too.
-The fact of the matter though, is that failing to get a break is precisely why so many of us were at Central in the first place.
-And I know that to this day, its lousy mattresses and cold showers still house whole schools, congregations, and new generation of kids on the run, all just adapting, trying to maintain, putting up a front till something better comes along.
+But even after walking away, nearly ten years later, the days at Central are still lodged in my memory.
+I’ve got little idea where any of the KL unit from those days stands now, but I’m hopeful that somehow along the way, everyone else caught a break too.
+But what I do know is that to this day, Central’s lousy mattresses and cold showers continue for whole schools, congregations, and other generations of kids on the run, just adapting, trying to maintain, and frontin’ till their break comes along too.